Skip to navigation menu Skip to content

 • Their eyes stick out (proptosis) and may be wide-set.
 In children with type 2 or type 3 Pfeiffer syndrome, their eyes may bulge out so much that their eyelids cannot close.

 • The middle of their face looks sunken in (concave).
-Incomplete development of the middle of the face (midface hypoplasia) can cause problems with breathing and chewing.
+They may have problems with breathing and chewing because the middle of their face didn’t develop fully (midface hypoplasia).

 • Bones and joints